MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

     [!code-csharp[Object grabbing - change cursor color](CodeSnippets\ObjectGrabbingChangeCursorColor.cs)]

-    This will cause the cursor to change color to **GrabCursorTint** when it enters grab mode.
+    This will cause the cursor to change color to **GrabCursorTint** when it enters "grab mode".

 1. We are now ready to implement the **StartGrab()** and **StopGrab()** methods:

     [!code-csharp[Start and stop grab](CodeSnippets\StartAndStopGrab.cs)]

 1. In the **Update()** method, we would like to add the following functionality:

     - Enter (leave) grab mode whenever the left mouse button is pressed (released) while an object is being hovered.
     - When in grab mode - the hovered object should follow the cursor.